Writing an Obituary (30 Free Obituary Examples & Templates)

 Does an obituary have to be published?

-The purpose of the obituary is to inform the public about the demise of the near one.
+The purpose of this is to inform the public about the demise of the near one.
 For prominent people who have a high profile status, their obituary is published in local and national newspapers.
-Nowadays, giving online obituary notices is also getting widespread.
+Nowadays, giving online notices is also getting widespread.

 Death notices usually contain basic information about the deceased person.
 His full name, date of birth, place of birth, and age.
 Whereas in an obituary, apart from the key facts, a concise life sketch of the deceased person together with the names of his immediate family members is also included.